tollwerk/TYPO3-ext-tw_componentlibrary/README.md

 ### Declaring components

+You can declare components either manually (described below) or using the [command line component kickstarter](#command-line-component-kickstarter) .

 1. Create and install an empty TYPO3 extension that is going to hold your component definitions.
 Alternatively, pick an existing extension you've got write access to.
 It's possible to have multiple of these **component provider extensions**.
 If you're using and maintaining custom extensions anyway, I recommend using these for providing components on an per-extension basis.
 2. Create a `Components` directory inside the provider extension's root directory.
 In case you're running [TYPO3 in composer mode](https://wiki.typo3.org/Composer), make sure this directory is properly mapped to the `Component` namespace.
 You might have to add something like this to your main `composer.json` file (replace the vendor name, extension key and paths with appropriate local values):
     ```json